General

-What is the IONOS Container Registry?
+What is IONOS Cloud Container Registry?

 How to create a Container Registry?

-Can I get admin credentials for the container registry?
+Can I get admin credentials for the Container Registry?

 How can I access the Docker Registry HTTP API V2?

-What are the limits for the IONOS Container Registry?
+What are the limitations of Container Registry?

 Can repositories be public?